 This financial report is designed to provide a general overview of the District's finances for readers of the financial statements.
-Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to the Director of Administrative Services, Antelope Valley Air Quality Management District, 43301 Division Street, Suite 206, Lancaster, CA 93535-4649.
+Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to the Deputy Director / Administration, Mojave Desert Air Quality Management District, contractor to the Antelope Valley Air Quality Management District, 43301 Division Street, Suite 206, Lancaster, CA 93535-4649.